 Travel Smart: Key Safety Tips for New Drivers Heading to Away Games

 The beginning of the school year brings about high school football season, among a multitude of other sports.
 Student-athletes are excited to play in the game while their families and peers can't wait to cheer them on.
-While this is an exciting time of year sports fans make sure you know how to be safe when traveling to an away game.
+While this is an exciting time of year for sports fans, make sure you know how to be safe when traveling to an away game.

 4 Tips for Driving to Away Games